The Dual Space \(\mathcal{X}^*\)

 Hilbert space.
 At each point \(x\), the Fréchet derivative (or differential)

-\(df_x\) is a continuous linear functional:
+\(df_x\) is a continuous linear functional, and where it exists it is computed

 \[

-df_x : \mathcal{H} \to \mathbb{R}, \qquad df_x(h) = \lim_{t \to 0} \frac{f(x + th) - f(x)}{t}.
+df_x : \mathcal{H} \to \mathbb{R}, \quad df_x(h) = \lim_{t \to 0} \frac{f(x + th) - f(x)}{t}.

 \]